On the Gap Between Separating Words and Separating Their Reversals: Results

+The next observation will be used several times throughout this paper, both in Lemma \ref{lem:9} and Theorem \ref{th:main}. \begin{proposition} Let $R$ be a regular language.
+If $x, y \in R\left(0^+R\right)^*$, then $x 0^j y \in R\left(0^+R\right)^*$ for every positive integer $j$. \end{proposition}

-\begin{definition} Assume $D$ is a DFA.
-For a state $q \in Q_D$, we say $q$ is in a \textit{zero-cycle}, if there exists some positive number $i \in \N$ where $\delta_D(q, 0^i)=q$.
+Now let us consider the transitions on symbol $0$.
+The following definition and proposition help us in the proof of Lemma \ref{lem:9} in the next subsection. \begin{definition} Assume $D$ is a DFA over $\Sets{0,1,2}$.
+For a state $q \in Q_D$, we say $q$ is in a \textit{zero-cycle}, if there exists some positive integer $i$ such that $\delta_D(q, 0^i)=q$.
 We call the minimum such $i$ the length of this cycle.